How To Store Cryptocurrency Safely in 2022

 Types Of Cryptocurrency Wallets

-There are four distinct categories of cryptocurrency wallets: paper, hardware, cloud, and online.
-Let’s have a look at each of them.
+There are five distinct categories of cryptocurrency wallets: paper, hardware, cloud, multisignature, and online.
+Let's have a look at each of them.

 Paper wallets are generally classified as cold storage.
-The term “paper wallet” generally refers to a physical copy or paper print of your public and private keys.
+The term 'paper wallet' generally refers to a physical copy or paper print of your public and private keys.
 Other times it means software used to generate a pair of keys along with digital file for printing.
-Whichever the case, paper wallets can grant you a relatively high level of security.
 You can import your paper wallet into a software client or simply scan its QR code to move your funds.

 Online wallets, by definition, are hot.
 Using a cloud wallet, your funds can be accessed from any computer, device, or location.
 They are super convenient, but they store your private keys online and can be controlled by third-parties.
 Therefore, they are more vulnerable to attacks and theft by design.
 Popular cloud wallets include: